Steve Bannon: 2022 contempt of Congress conviction and prison stay

 On June 6, 2024, Judge Carl Nichols granted the motion and ordered Bannon to report to prison by July 1 unless the full appeals court were to take the case and pause enforcement of the sentence.
 Because of the pending case against him in New York, he was not eligible for a minimum-security prison, and it was decided that he would instead go to Federal Correctional Institution, Danbury, a low-security prison in Connecticut.
 On June 26, House speaker Mike Johnson said that House Republicans would intercede on behalf of Bannon with the federal court considering his appeal, though they did not file any briefs doing so.

 On June 21, Bannon made an emergency application to the U.S. Supreme Court, which denied it in a one-sentence order on June 28.
 He reported to the low-level security Federal Correctional Institution, Danbury in Danbury, Connecticut on July 1, 2024, where he lived in a special veterans housing unit according to his federal prison consultant Sam Mangel.
-He was released on October 29.
 He is the second Trump era official to be jailed for contempt related to defying a subpoena from the January 6 Committee, after Peter Navarro.
 Bannon was released from Bureau of Prisons custody on October 29, 2024.

+On April 6, 2026, the U.S. Supreme Court threw out the federal appeals court ruling that had upheld Bannon's conviction.